johnsc1/we-go-together/README.md

-# We Go Toegther: Situtating Github in Library Science
+# We Go Together: Situtating Github in Library Science

 [![CC BY 4.0][cc-by-shield]][cc-by]